-\$ ./configure --with-luajit
+\$./configure --without-luajit

-Keep in mind that any Lua code you write will need to be JIT compatible.
+Keep in mind that while SILE and all its dependencies are tested to work on any interpreter, any Lua code you write for your project will need to be compatible with whatever version you choose.
+Several shims are provided to keeps things compatible, but it is also possible to write Lua expressions that only work in some VMs.
 The vast majority of Lua code will be fine, but there are a few limitations.
-See the documentation for your version of LuaJIT for details.